Indian Ocean raid (1944): Raid

 The Behar survivors were maltreated by members of Tone's crew.
 Japanese sailors forced the survivors to hand over all their personal belongings of any value, and then used ropes to tie the survivors in painful positions which caused them to have difficulty breathing.
 The merchant ship's chief officer was beaten after he complained that treating civilians in such a way violated the Geneva Convention.
-However, the female survivors later had their ropes removed.
+The female survivors later had their ropes removed.
 When the survivors were taken below decks to be imprisoned they were badly beaten by Japanese sailors.

-Following the attack, Sakonju judged that it was too dangerous to continue the raid as Behar's distress message may have alerted the Allies to his force's presence.
-Accordingly, the Japanese turned back for the NEI that day.
+Following the attack, Sakonju judged that it was too dangerous to continue the raid as Behar's distress message may have alerted the Allies to his force's presence and the Japanese turned back for the NEI that day.
 The heavy cruisers were again escorted through the Sunda Strait by Kinu, Ōi and five destroyers, and arrived back at the NEI on 15 March.
 During this time, the Behar survivors were held in a small and extremely hot store room on board Tone, and were given little access to food and water, sanitary facilities and exercise.

 Despite Sakonju's fears, the Allies were not immediately aware of the attack on Behar.
-Her distress signal had been picked up by only a single Allied merchant ship, which did not report it until she arrived at Fremantle on 17 March.
+Her distress signal had been picked up by only an Allied merchant ship, which did not report it until she arrived at Fremantle on 17 March.
 In the meantime, Somerville had decided on 16 March that surface raiders no longer posed a threat to shipping in the Indian Ocean and allowed Allied vessels to resume their normal routing.